Hide and Seek (Imogen Heap song): Appearance in media

 The scene was later parodied in a 2007 Saturday Night Live digital short created by American comedy trio The Lonely Island called The Shooting, which also featured the song.
 The Cut's Claire Lampen noted that the "infamous" status of "Hide and Seek" was "cemented" by its use in The Shooting.
-The sketch caused the song to become a popular internet meme, where the song's bridge ("Mmm, whatcha say") would be played over death scenes in television and film.
+The sketch caused the song to become a popular internet meme, where the song's bridge ("Mmm, whatcha say") would be played over death or otherwise emotional scenes in television and film.
 The first parody to gain traction was of a scene from the teen drama series Degrassi: The Next Generation.
 "Hide and Seek" went on to be featured in the BBC and Hulu miniseries Normal People.
 Although Maggie Phillips, the music supervisor for Normal People, was initially against using the song due to its association with The O.C. and Saturday Night Live, the song was included in the second episode by director Lenny Abrahamson during a montage of the two main characters, Marianne and Connell.
 Its appearance in Normal People in 2020 caused the song to experience a temporary boost in popularity in Ireland, earning six times as many streams in the six weeks following its appearance than it had throughout 2019 and becoming the most-streamed song from the show.

 "Hide and Seek" was also adapted to be featured in the West End and Broadway productions of the 2016 play Harry Potter and the Cursed Child, for which Heap wrote the music.
 Listed on the soundtrack album as "Edge of the Forest", it appears during a scene at the edge of the Forbidden Forest and is sung by a choir.
 It is the only time in the show during which lyrics are heard.
 The song also appears in the films The Last Kiss and Warren Miller's Off the Grid.
 It was also featured in the series So You Think You Can Dance.